JuluruAkhil/github-link-opener/README.md

 - Only runs on GitHub.com pages
 - Does not collect or transmit any user data
+- Requires minimal permissions - only needs access to GitHub.com
-- Does not require any special permissions beyond accessing the active tab
+- Does not track browsing history or store any data

 ## Files in this Extension